Real Estate In 2022

 Real Estate In Germany In The Near Future

 We have no glass ball to look into the future, but there is hardly any evidence supporting the fact that property prices in Germany will fall drastically in the near future.
-Some locations might fall or stagnate like they have done in the past (especially the C or D locations), but the overall German real estate market is likely to remain strong mainly for the following 2 reasons:
+Some locations might fall or stagnate like they have done in the past (especially the C or D locations), but the overall German real estate market (especially the A and B locations) is likely to remain strong mainly for the following 2 reasons:

 - The cost of building properties is likely to continue rising in the near future.
 After a small decline at the beginning of 2021, the official building price index of the German statistical office found an increase of 17,6% in construction costs from May 2021 to May 2022.
 If the costs to build properties are rising in Germany, why would property prices fall at the same time?